 To start with, I have been an avid reader for quite some time.
 It started back in 2012.
 I wasn’t a fan of reading and honestly, felt really hard even to read articles.
 But as the journey continued, things eventually changed and turned me into a bibliophile.

-I began reading books of different genre.
-Initially, I was sceptical about purchasing so I used to issue or borrow them.
+I began reading books of different genres.
+Initially, I was skeptical about purchasing so I used to issue or borrow them.
 But once I did, everything changed.
 This feeling was extremely liberating, and there was no turning back.
 I won’t lie acquiring books has given me another level of confidence.
-During this time, I tried everything from reading paperbacks to e-books on the phone, laptop and other reading mediums.
+During this time, I tried everything from reading paperbacks to e-books on the phone, laptop, and other reading mediums.
 I must tell you there is a worldly difference in the way the two sources worked for me.
 To be honest, e-books are great to some extent.
 They are readily available, compressed in a file, easy to carry anywhere.
-But no matter what the perks are, I always felt detached to them.
-For an article or a blog, reading online is interesting, easy and absolute fun.
-But personally, it is not as fun in the case when the length of the story increases, mainly in case of books.
+But no matter what the perks are, I always felt detached from them.
+For an article or a blog, reading online is interesting, easy, and absolute fun.
+But personally, it is not as fun in the case when the length of the story increases, mainly in the case of books.
 This is where paperback steals the show.
 And I’ll tell you how paper books are invaluable for that matter.

 Top 10 reasons why paperback wins against technology and twice on weekends.